Charles, Cardinal de Bourbon (born 1523)

-After the fifth civil war he virulently opposed the Peace of Monsieur, leading attempts to block it in Rouen.
-The new king Henri III entrusted him with persuading the Estates General to provide money for the resumed war effort, forced on the crown by the widespread opposition to the peace.
+After the fifth civil war, Bourbon virulently opposed the Peace of Monsieur, leading attempts to block it in Rouen.
+The new king Henry III entrusted him with persuading the Estates General to provide money for the resumed war effort, forced on the crown by the widespread opposition to the peace.
 He achieved little success.
-Henri was keen to overhaul the kingdoms finances and Bourbon participated in the various efforts towards this end in 1582 and 1586, however in the former assembly he derailed proceedings with an outburst demanding the king expunge heresy.
-In 1584 the kings brother Alençon died, making Bourbon's Protestant nephew heir to the throne.
+Henry was keen to overhaul the kingdom's finances and Bourbon participated in the various efforts towards this end in 1582 and 1586.
+However in the former assembly, Bourbon derailed proceedings with an outburst.
+He demanded for the king to expunge heresy.

+In 1584, the king's brother Francis, Duke of Anjou died, making Bourbon's Protestant nephew the new heir to the throne.
 Neither Bourbon nor many other Catholics could tolerate such a prospect, and the notion of his succession to the throne as an alternative was established, formalised in a treaty with Spain in the Treaty of Joinville.
-In the following years he supported the Ligue in its efforts to enforce Catholic uniformity on Henri.
-Henri was forced to agree to void Navarre's right to the succession making Bourbon his heir.
-After the day of the barricades, the liguer Estates General nominated him as leader of the first estate.
-However the ligue was outflanked when Henri killed the young duke of Guise and his brother.
-In the aftermath of this shocking development, much of the kingdom voided its allegiance to Henri and swore loyalty to the ligue and Bourbon as Charles X. Bourbon though had been arrested by the king in this sudden strike and he moved from château to château to keep him out of the hands of the ligue.
-In August 1589 Henri was in turn assassinated and the Parlement of Paris declared that Bourbon was now king.
-Nominally recognised as such across the ligue dominated regions, he remained in the captivity of Navarre, dying in May 1590.
+In the following years, Bourbon supported the Catholic League in its efforts to enforce Catholic uniformity on Henry III.
+Henry was forced to agree to void Navarre's right to the succession, consequently making Bourbon his heir.
+After the day of the barricades, the liguer Estates General nominated Bourbon as the leader of the first estate.
+However the League was outflanked when Henry killed the young Duke of Guise and his brother.
+In the aftermath of this shocking development, much of the kingdom voided its allegiance to Henry and swore loyalty to the League and Bourbon as Charles X. Bourbon though had been arrested by the king in this sudden strike and he moved from château to château to keep him out of the hands of the League.
+In August 1589, Henry was in turn assassinated and the Parlement of Paris declared that Bourbon was now king.
+Nominally recognised as such across the League-dominated regions, he remained in the captivity of Henry of Navarre, dying in May 1590.

 Early life and family

 Family

-Charles was born in 1523 at La Ferté-sous-Jouarre, in what is now the department of Seine-et-Marne, the eighth child of Charles IV de Bourbon, duke of Vendôme and Françoise d'Alençon.
+Charles was born in 1523 at La Ferté-sous-Jouarre, in what is now the department of Seine-et-Marne, the eighth child of Charles of Bourbon, Duke of Vendôme and Françoise d'Alençon.
 The third son to make it out of infancy, he was destined for a career in the church.
-His elder brother Antoine de Bourbon, became king of Navarre through his marriage to Jeanne d'Albret.
+His elder brother Antoine of Navarre, became King of Navarre through his marriage to Jeanne d'Albret.
 Meanwhile, his younger brother Louis de Bourbon converted to Protestantism, and would lead the rebels in the first three religious wars.

-Charles acted as godfather to his nephew the young Henri son of Antoine and Jeanne.
+Charles acted as godfather to his nephew the young Henry son of Antoine and Jeanne.
 He took great interest in his Catholic nephews Soissons and Conti, sons of his brother Louis, hoping to ensure that the Norman territories the family possessed were well maintained for the princes.